 - Nov.
 13, Mississippi State.
 The auction will open Nov.
 11 and close Nov.
 15

 Money raised from the auctions support the center’s mission of rehabilitation, education, and conservation.
-In the last three years, the lure auction has raised nearly $21,000 to support the rehabilitation and care of raptors.
+Since 2013, the lure auction has more than $40,000 to support the rehabilitation and care of raptors.

 Jesses are cuffs worn around the eagle’s ankles with straps to assist the handler to securely hold the eagle.
 The lure is used by the handler to entice the eagle to land midfield and often has talon marks from being used.
 The items are handmade and uniquely decorated by volunteers or staff of the Southeastern Raptor Center and are used one time – during the Auburn eagle’s pre-game flight.

 The education division of the SRC cares for and trains Auburn’s eagles – Nova, a Golden Eagle who is War Eagle VII, and Spirit, a Bald Eagle – as well as conducts more than 350 of educational programs annually, both at the center and around the Southeast, to educate the public about the importance of birds of prey.
 The rehabilitation division of the center also takes in injured birds of prey, rehabilitates them and releases them back into the wild.
 This year alone, more than 400 birds were admitted for treatment.
 When release is not possible, the bird becomes a permanent resident at the center or is transferred to another educational facility.

 Our work is only possible through contributions like yours.
 Your support ensures the preservation of the Southeastern Raptor Center and War Eagle tradition.
 Your financial support can be made year-round through the Auburn University Foundation by clicking here.